-Fading - Fades are soft transitions, often involving special effects, from one clip to the next.
+Fading-Fades are soft transitions, often involving special effects, from one clip to the next.

-Fields - Rather than displaying 25 frames per second (as per the PAL standard), 50 frames are displayed per second to reduce TV display flicker.
-These fields consist of either the odd-numbered rows (these are sent first) or the even rows of the image to be displayed.
+Fields-Rather than displaying 25 frames per second (as per the PAL standard), 50 fields are displayed per second to reduce TV display flicker.
+These fields consist of either the odd-numbered rows (these are sent first) or the even rows of the image being displayed.

-FireWireTM - Apple's name for -> IEEE 1394
+FireWireTM-Apple's name for -> IEEE 1394

-Frame rate - The number of frames within a given period of time.
+Frame rate-The number of frames within a given period of time.
 The frame rate is frequently stated in frames per second (FPS).

-Hi8 - Analog video recording system that separates color and brightness information, thus offering better quality than VHS-C, for example.
+Hi8-Analog video recording system that separates color and brightness information, thus offering quality better than that of VHS-C, for example.

-Hosiden connector - A small connector with four conductors used for → S video signals.
+Hosiden connector-a small connector with four conductors used for → S video signals.

-IEEE 1394 - This is a universal bus system originally developed by Apple for digital data communications.
+IEEE 1394-This is a universal bus system originally developed by Apple for digital data communications.
 The devices are connected by cables with a maximum length of 4.5 m.
 The system supports transfer rates of up to 400 Mbps.
 However, a standard has not been established for video data due to the lack of specifications for the format of video data using this bus.
 Sony got down to brass tacks and closed this gap by installing FireWireTM sockets in its digital camcorders and developing its own protocol.
 Thanks to FireWireTM and the Sony protocol, the dream of loss-free video editing has finally come true.

-iLink - Sony's name for -> IEEE 1394
+iLink-Sony's name for -> IEEE 1394

-Interlacing - see Fields
+Interlacing-see Fields

-Linear editing - The origins of linear video editing date back to analog video.
+Linear editing-The origins of linear video editing date back to analog video.
 The original video data is generally present in the same sequence as the edited video clips.
-A simple type of linear editing would be, for example, transferring video material from an analog video camera to a video recorder while discarding a number of clips.
-If you then insert a new clip in the middle, however, all of the following clips will also require editing.
+A simple form of linear video editing would be to copy material from an analog video camera to a VCR and discard a number of clips in the process.
+However, if you would like to insert a new clip in the middle, it would be necessary to copy all of the following clips again.

-Luma keying - Unlike chroma keying, the transparency of the video is determined on the basis of brightness in luma keying.
+Luma keying-Unlike chroma keying, the transparency of the video is determined on the basis of brightness in luma keying.

-Luminance - Luminance refers to brightness in -> YUV.
+Luminance-Luminance refers to brightness in -> YUV.
 (Y)

-Main memory - see RAM
+Main memory-see RAM